Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 **Purpose:**
 - Facilitate real-time or turn-based combat against bosses or other players (1v1 or multiplayer co-op).
-- Display each participant’s health, chosen cards, and current status.
+- Display each participant's health, chosen cards, and current status.

 **Key Elements:**
 - **Player & Enemy Portraits:** Show health bars, mana (if applicable), and character images.
-- **Chosen Cards:** Each side reveals the card they’re playing this turn (attack, defense, ability, etc.).
+- **Chosen Cards:** Each side reveals the card they're playing this turn (attack, defense, ability, etc.).
-- **View Deck Button:** Allows quick access to the player’s card collection to plan the next move.
+- **View Deck Button:** Allows quick access to the player's card collection to plan the next move.

 **Flow Integration:**
 1. **Battle starts** (boss encounter, PvP, or co-op).
-2. **Players select cards** to play each round (using the “View Deck” button to choose).
+2. **Players select cards** to play each round (using the "View Deck" button to choose).
 3. **Round resolves**, showing damage dealt, healing, or buffs/debuffs applied.
 4. **Repeat until** one side is victorious or the battle ends.